Pshaw397/AWS_SW_Task/README.md

     ]
 }
 ```
+Changing [BUCKET NAME] to the name of your bucket

 Additional commands:
 - `aws s3 sync s3://[bucket name]/ [file name]` - downloads a folder with the stated file inside, from the stated bucket
 - `aws s3 rm s3://[bucket name]/[file name]` - removed the stated file from the stated bucket